therealsphinx/support.balsamiq.com/content/desktop/backup.md

 * * *

-## That's awesome!
-My only problem is that I don't know which file is the one I want to restore.
+## That's Awesome!
+My Only Problem Is That I Don't Know Which File Is the One I Want to Restore.

 Starting with Mockups for Desktop 3.3, backup files should have a small snippet of the original file's name.
 Before that, however, backup files were named randomly.
 If you haven't updated to the latest version (you [should](https://balsamiq.com/download), we are always adding cool things!) you can set your Local Store folder to arrange the files by date.
 That will give you a pretty good idea which file you are looking for, even if the names aren't any help!